mataleogml/its-definitely-a-word/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser or visit https://mataleogml.github.io/its-definitely-a-word/
 2. Enter a word in the text field.
 3. Click the "Check Word" button.
 4. The result will be displayed, indicating whether the word is valid or not.